Linyi: Cultural attractions

 Linyi's focal point is the People's Square (Renmin Guangchang).
 It was built in the early 1990s on the site of an old army barracks.
 It is about 500 m east-west, and about 300 m north-south.
 Underneath it is a shopping centre and entertainment facilities.

-Just north of the city centre is a park dedicated to Wang Xizhi, the former residence of Wang Xizhi.
+Just north of the center of the city, there is a park dedicated to Wang Xizhi, the former residence of Wang Xizhi.
 The former residence of Wang Xizhi is the birthplace of the great calligrapher Wang Xizhi.
-For a small entrance fee tourists can enjoy a pleasant walk and try Chinese calligraphy.
+For a small entrance fee tourists can enjoy a peaceful walk and try Chinese calligraphy.

 Near the center of Linyi city is a museum which houses some original bamboo strips from the Warring States period.

 One of the pocket parks in Lanshan District, Linyi City, Shandong Province: Langya Garden, located on the east side of South Road at the intersection of Linxi 11th Road and Blossom River South Street, which covers an area of about 957 square meters.

 Linyi Water Rhythm Langya is a water recreation attraction completed in September 2022.
 It covers an area of more than 20,000 square feet.

 Linyi New Langya Nocturnal City is a commercial and cultural street to be built in Linyi around 2022.
 With performances and ancient buildings inside, every part of this place is a landmark in Linyi.